How do I declare an English major or minor in English?

 1. DOUBLE MAJORS.
 The flexibility of the English major often makes it possible for students to combine English with another major.
 A number of students do this in order to focus intensively in the humanities and arts, with such combinations as English/History and English/Theater being the most common.
 Others do this in anticipation of professional school, as in the frequent pre-med pairings of English/Psychology or English/Biology.
 Students pursuing two majors should plan to confer each semester with advisors in both departments.

-2. JUNIOR YEAR ABROAD.
+3. JUNIOR YEAR ABROAD.
 Any full-time student with a 3.0 average is eligible to apply for the Junior Year Abroad program.
 In recent years, English Majors have studied for a year or a semester in England, France, India, and Australia.
-Interested students should consult their advisors or Claudia Anderson in the Office of Undergraduate Studies well before the junior year.
+Interested students should consult their advisors or the Study Abroad advisors well before the junior year.
 Majors and minors are reminded that at least half the semester hours required by the Department must be taken at CWRU.

-3. TUTORING OR CLASSROOM TEACHING.
-Juniors or seniors interested in assisting with ENGL 150 or tutoring in the Writing Center should consult Associate Professor Kimberly Emmons before the beginning of the semester in which they wish to participate.
+4. TUTORING OR CLASSROOM TEACHING.
+Juniors or seniors interested in classroom teaching or tutoring experience should consult with the Director of Composition (via firstname.lastname@example.org) before the beginning of the semester in which they wish to participate.
 Credit for such work is available through ENGL 392.
 ENGL 392 may not be taken more than twice, and no more than 3 semester hours can be counted toward the hours required for the English major or minor.